-- What is the top rising and break out topics and search terms?
+- What are the top rising and break-out topics and search terms?
 These are popular right now and it can be worth the effort to investigate if you can follow up on these topics.

 - Better optimize your content.
 By using the topic names and search terms in your page titles and content, Google will better understand your content.
 Targeted relevance is a major ranking factor and it’s the bare minimum you always are doing.

 One of the best ways of finding profitable low-competition niches is by identifying trends before they become obvious.
 Explodingtopics.com is a tool that shows you fast-growing topics before they become mainstream trends.

 You can select upcoming trends and hot topics in several categories, ranging from e-commerce and marketing to technology (for example crypto) and new startups.
 The tool also allows you to view the growth or decline over time.

 Note: Exploding Topics offers very generous free access, however, some valuable topics and trends are only viewable by paid members.

 Exploding topics are upcoming (or not obvious to the masses).
 Getting in on these topics means there’s less competition in the niche and easier to rank web pages.
 In case these topics grow into profitable markets over time, competition will become bigger and more fierce.
 This is why it’s extremely important to create a solid foundation at the right moment.

 This is a go-to keyword research tool for many digital professionals, including myself.
 If you want to use Keyword Planner, you’ll have to sign up for a Google Ads account.
 The tool will show you keyword search volumes, related keywords as well as Google Ad click prices and competition metrics.

 - If you aren’t actively advertising with Google Ads, the keyword research tool won’t show accurate search volume data.
 Instead, it will show broad ranges.